pyeventsourcing/eventsourcing/README.md

 strategy is included which reuses the capabilities of this library by implementing snapshots as domain events.

+**Fast Forwarding** — Of entities to latest published event, used with snapshots and also when optimistic currency control exceptions are encountered.

 **Optimistic Concurrency Control** — Implemented using optimistic concurrency controls in the adapted database.
 For example, with Cassandra this accomplishes linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of each event stream, across a distributed application.
 It is also possible to serialize the execution of commands on an aggregate, but that is out of the scope of this package.
 If you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

-**Fast Forwarding** — Of entities to latest published event, used with snapshots and also when optimistic currency control exceptions are encountered.

 **Application-Level Encryption** — Symmetric encryption of all stored events, including snapshots and logged messages, using a customizable cipher.
-Can optionally be applied to particular events, or all stored events, or not applied at all (the default).
-Included is an AES cipher, in CBC mode with 128 bit blocksize, that uses a 16 byte encryption key passed in at run time, and which generates a unique 16 byte initialization vector for each encryption.
+Can optionally be applied to encrypt particular events, or all stored events, or not applied at all (the default).
+Included is an AES cipher, by default in CBC mode with 128 bit blocksize, that uses a 16 byte encryption key passed in at run time, and which generates a unique 16 byte initialization vector for each encryption.
 Data is compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

 **Synchronous Publish-Subscribe Mechanism** — Entirely deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.

-**Time-Bucketed Logs** — Logged messages and log readers, for writing and reading an indefinitely long stream of events in a scalable manner.
-An example could be a domain event log, that allows all stored events in an application to be logged in a linearly scalable manner, and then retrieved quickly in order, limited by number, from any point in time until another point in time, in reverse or ascending order.
+**Time-Bucketed Logs** — Provide a way of writing an indefinitely long stream of events in a highly scalable manner.
+Includes log objects, logged message events and a log reader implemented as a generator that can span across many many buckets.
+For example, a domain event log that allows all stored events in an application to be logged in a linearly scalable manner, and then retrieved in order, limited by number, from any point in time until another point in time, in reverse or ascending order.

+**Notification Logs** - Provide a way of reading an indefinitely long sequence of events in a highly scalable manner.
+Includes a notification logger that writes an event sourced log that can be indexed with a contiguous integer sequence, and a log reader implemented as a generator that selects a part of a sequence using Python's list slice syntax.

 **Customizable Transcoding** — Between domain events and stored events, allows support to be added for serialization and deserialization of custom value object types, and also makes it possible to use different database schemas when developing a custom stored event repository.

+**Worked Examples** — A simple worked example application, with example entity class, event sourced repository, and factory method (see below).
+Also included is a slightly more sophisticated version of the example application below.

 ## Install